microsoft/surface-duo-app-samples/TwoNote/README.md

 # TwoNote

 This sample integrates various dual-screen app features into a note-taking app for the Surface Duo.
-Users can view and edit notes via the [List-detail](https://docs.microsoft.com/dual-screen/introduction#master-detail) or [Extended Canvas](https://docs.microsoft.com/dual-screen/introduction#extended-canvas) dual-screen app patterns.
+Users can view and edit notes via the [list-detail](https://docs.microsoft.com/dual-screen/introduction#master-detail) or [extended canvas](https://docs.microsoft.com/dual-screen/introduction#extended-canvas) dual-screen app patterns.
 Each note may contain text and images, which can both be imported through drag/drop.
 In addition, users can add drawings and annotations to their notes with pen events.

 ## Getting Started